Choose your Sagrada Familia ticket

 The Sagrada Familia in Barcelona stands as a breathtaking testament to the genius of Antoni Gaudí and the ongoing fusion of architectural styles.
 Initially envisioned as a Roman Catholic basilica, its construction commenced in the late 19th century under Gaudí’s direction.
 Its awe-inspiring facades blend intricate Gothic details with organic Art Nouveau forms, creating a surreal and spiritual ambiance.
 Although still under construction, the Sagrada Familia has captivated visitors worldwide with its soaring towers and elaborate sculptures.
 In 2005, it was declared a UNESCO World Heritage Site, recognizing its significance as one of the most extraordinary architectural creations of the modern era.

-Impression of the Sagrada Familia
+Impression of Sagrada Familia

 The Sagrada Familia Basilica in Barcelona stands as a transcendent synthesis of religious devotion and architectural innovation.
 Its distinctive features encompass: